Understanding her food addiction helped Robyn lose 65 pounds and keep it off

-I tried to understand and research the best way to eat, but felt like I was hearing more and more contradictory and confusing information.
-I never really dieted, knowing that diets don't work, but ate low-fat dairy, lean skinless chicken breast and turkey, non-fat dressings, diet drinks, etc. I thought I was doing everything I could do to lose weight, but it kept steadily climbing.
-Then I decided to get back into exercise, five days a week, but within three months had gained ten more pounds.
+“By the time I gave birth to my second son, both my husband and I had 50 extra pounds creep up on us.
+We exercised off and on, but for every 10 pounds we lost we would eventually gain 20.
+I never really dieted, knowing that diets don't work, but ate low-fat dairy, lean skinless chicken breast and turkey, non-fat dressings, diet drinks, etc. I started to exercise, five days a week, but within three months had gained ten more pounds.
 At the age of 38, I tipped the scales at about 210 pounds, and felt like something must be wrong with my metabolism.
 I was ready to give up and accept that this was my fate in life.

-Now my headaches are gone, I don't feel hungry between meals, and rarely have food cravings, and when I do, it's for leafy greens!
+Now my headaches are gone, I don't feel hungry between meals, and rarely have food cravings, and when I do, it's for leafy greens.
 It is so much more pleasurable to eat when you are really hungry, which now occurs much less frequently.

 Eight months later, I was 65 pounds lighter.
 I am content eating pleasurably and healthfully and just feel so much better.
-I now have the energy to exercise again and enjoy it.
+I have the energy to exercise again and enjoy it.
 Not only do I feel better, but my hair, skin and nails are in the best shape ever.